-"2018 Credit Facility" means the \$30 million secured term loan with a major bank.
-The term loan is due December 11, 2022, with interest payable quarterly and principal repayable in 11 equal quarterly instalments starting June 11, 2020, following an initial grace period.
-The term loan bears interest at a fixed rate of 6.875% per annum and is secured by the Corporation's Jobo 2 natural gas processing facility.
+"2018 Credit Facility" means the \$30 million secured term loan with a major bank, which was amended in June, 2020.
+The term loan, as amended, is due June 30, 2023, with interest payable quarterly and principal repayable in seven equal quarterly instalments starting December 31, 2021.
+The term loan bears interest at a rate of LIBOR plus 4.25% per annum and is secured by the Corporation's Jobo 2 natural gas processing facility.
 A portion of the proceeds from the 2018 Credit Facility totaling \$24.2 million were used to purchase the Jobo 2 natural gas processing facility, previously held under a finance lease agreement.
 The remaining proceeds of the 2018 Credit Facility were contribute to the completion of the Jobo 3 natural gas plant expansion.
-See also "Description of Capital Structure - Long-Term Debt - 2018 Credit Facility";
+See also "Description of Capital Structure - Long-Term Debt - 2018 Credit Facility":

 "2018 Senior Notes" means the \$320 million aggregate principal amount of 7.25% senior notes with a final maturity date of May 3, 2025 issued by the Corporation on May 3, 2018 pursuant to the 2018 Senior Note Indenture.
-See "Description of Capital Structure - Long-Term Debt - 2018 Senior Notes";
+See also "Description of Capital Structure - Long-Term Debt - 2018 Senior Notes";

-"2018 Senior Note Indenture" means the trust indenture dated May 3, 2018 governing the terms of the 2018 Senior Notes;
+"2018 Senior Note Indenture" means the trust indenture dated May 3, 2018 governing the terms of the 2018 Senior Notes: